icornelis90-ilvo/ILVO-MGL_eDNA_Upload_metabarcodingdata_to_GBIF/README.md

 * Sheet1 = OTU_table\
 Contains the OTU or ASV (OUT/ASV) table, in which each row must represent a unique OTU/ASV, and each column must represent a different sample or site, with the cell values indicating the count of sequencing reads of the OTUs/ASVs in each sample.
 The OTU/ASV table will be linked to the two tables:\
 &emsp; - table Taxonomy through the column id, containing the OTU/ASV names\
-&emsp; - table Samples through the column id, containing the colnames of the OTU/ASV &emsp;&emsp;table
+&emsp; - table Samples through the column id, containing the colnames of the OTU/ASV table
 * Sheet2 = Taxonomy\
 The taxonomy table (taxa) is connected to the OTU/ASV table and must contain at least the sequence, but ideally also the taxonomic classification.
 The order of the OTUs/ASVs in the OTU- and taxa table must be the same
 * Sheet3 = Samples\